 - The New York Times’ coronavirus map.
 Sourced from state and local health agencies, hospitals, and C.D.C. data, the map shows confirmed cases in the U.S by county.

 - The COVID Tracking Project.
 Started by two Atlantic journalists and the founder of the biotech firm Related Sciences, the COVID Tracking Project collects information from U.S. states, territories, and the District of Columbia to provide comprehensive coronavirus testing data.
+As of April 15, this project also includes a COVID Racial Data Tracker, in partnership with the Antiracist Research and Policy Center.

 - The University of Minnesota’s Novel Coronavirus (COVID-19) Resource Center.
 The site offers a range of Covid-19 information, curated by the University’s Center for Infectious Disease Research and Policy.